Collection: Fruit Trees

 Where to plant fruit trees in the garden

-Most fruit trees benefit from being in a sunny position, at least for a healthy portion of the day (4-6 hrs), and relatively sheltered from wind to avoid all the flowers being blown away before they get pollinated.
-Also check whether your tree needs a pollination partner (if you're in a remote area where there aren't any other fruit trees for a mile) or is self fertile.
+Most fruit trees benefit from being in a sunny position, at least for a healthy portion of the day (preferably at least six hours), and relatively sheltered from wind to avoid all the flowers being blown away before they get pollinated.
+Also, check whether your tree needs a pollination partner (if you're in a remote area where there aren't any other fruit trees for a mile) or is self-fertile.

 How far apart should I plant fruit trees?

 It’s important to leave space between trees so their roots and branches have enough room to spread as they grow.
-Check the guidance for each tree to get an idea of its eventual size - the distance between trees should be at least as much as each tree’s eventual spread.
-This can be as little as 1.5m for trees with very dwarfing rootstocks, or as great as 8m for vigorous trees.
+Check the guidance for each tree to get an idea of its eventual size; the distance between trees should be at least as much as each tree’s eventual spread.
+This can be as little as one-and-a-half metres for trees with very dwarfing rootstocks, or as great as eight metres for vigorous trees.

 How much sun do fruit trees need?

-Fruit trees need about 6-8 hours of direct sunlight to produce a good crop, though with cooking varieties you can get away with a little less.
+Fruit trees need about six to eight hours of direct sunlight to produce a good crop, though with cooking varieties you can get away with a little less.

 What are dwarf fruit trees?